Dsh219/cocm_badge/README.md

 Importatn notes:
 1) Store background images in the print_job folder when the name sheet is revisited.
 2) Details of how to use specific code are shown in the header of each code page.
+3) Example background images are inculded in this repository.